Table of Contents

 The print head ensures the melting of the filament supplied by the selected extruder and its placement on the printing pad.

 Warning: The print head contains very hot parts during, before, and after printing.
+Be carefull.

 - Heatsink (helps separate the hot part of the filament line from its supply).